craigprotzel/agile-web/07_Intro_to_Video/README.md

 * Assign Groups

 #### V. Homework
 * In your group, prepare a "paper prototype" for Project #4.
-This could be a script, a stroyboards, an outline, images, etc. You should be able to convey your idea to the class.
+This could be a script, a stroyboard, an outline, a set of images, etc. Whatever you decide, your group should be able to convey your idea to the class.